Study Reveals No One Likes Angry Women, Angry Men Still Beloved

 Photo by Maria Mandic via Stocksy

-A recent study published in the journal Law and Human Behavior shows that angry women are less likely to wield influence over others, while the inverse is true for their upset male counterparts.
+A 2015 study published in the journal Law and Human Behavior shows that angry women are less likely to wield influence over others, while the inverse is true for their upset male counterparts.
 According to the study's abstract, researchers set up a deception paradigm in which participants "believed they were engaged in a computer-mediated mock jury deliberation about a murder case."

 Unbeknownst to the study's participants, the other jurors in the simulation were simply reading lines.
 Of the five other jury members in the mock trial, four were scripted to agree with the study participant's verdict of the case; one juror was a holdout.
 When the holdout was labeled with a "male" name and expressed angered dissent against the participant's verdict, the participant was more likely to question themselves.
 When the holdout juror, following the same script, expressed anger and was identified by a typically female name, study participants were more likely to trust their initial verdict and not question themselves.